-Shared experimental facilities include Central Facilities operated by the Nebraska Center for Materials and Nanoscience (NCMN), Central Computational Facilities operated by the Holland Computing Center (HCC), and Shared Laboratory Facilities specific to this MRSEC.
-The Central Facilities are recharge centers with faculty supervisors and materials specialists who maintain equipment and train users.
+Shared facilities include Central Experimental Facilities operated by the Nebraska Center for Materials and Nanoscience (NCMN), Central Computational Facilities operated by the Holland Computing Center (HCC), and Shared Laboratory Facilities specific to this MRSEC.
+The Central Experimental Facilities are recharge centers with faculty supervisors and materials specialists who maintain equipment and train users.
 The Central Computational Facilities are free of charge and open to all UNL researchers.

-1) spin-polarized inverse photoemission and angle-resolved inverse photoemission facilities at UNL,
+(i) Spin-polarized inverse photoemission and angle-resolved inverse photoemission facility;

 (ii) UV and Soft x-ray photoemission facility, including ESCA and angle-resolved XPS;

 Thin Film Growth and Characterization FacilitiesFacility supervisors: Axel Enders, Peter Dowben, Alexei Gruverman

 This facility permits nanofabrication and in-situ characterization of structural, electronic, magnetic, and transport properties of materials at the ultimate atomic scale.
 The facility includes a multi-chamber ultrahigh vacuum system with variable temperature and in-situ capabilities:

 (ii) High resolution electron spectroscopy system;